PritK99/ML-Toolbox/K Nearest Neighbors/README.md

 ## Introduction

-K Nearest Neighbors (KNNs) is a supervised machine learning algorithm which can be used for both classification and regression tasks.
+K Nearest Neighbors (KNNs) is a supervised machine learning algorithm that can be used for both classification and regression tasks.

 ## Assumptions

-KNN operates under the assumption that instances which are close to each other in the feature space are likely to be similar.
-In other words, points which are similar with each other also tend to have similar target values.
+KNN operates under the assumption that instances that are close to each other in the feature space are likely to be similar.
+In other words, points that are similar to each other also tend to have similar target values.
 Thus the target value of a new instance is likely to be the same as its nearest neighbors.

-However, this assumption may not always hold true, especially in datasets where the relationship between features and target values is not strictly dependent on proximity.
+However, this assumption may not always hold, especially in datasets where the relationship between features and target values is not strictly dependent on proximity.
 For instance, consider a dataset concerning customer preferences, where features such as age and income are considered.
 Customers with similar ages and incomes may still have vastly different preferences.

 ## Algorithm

-KNN algorithm is only as good as its distance metric.
+The KNN algorithm is only as good as its distance metric.
 The distance metric should be such that it captures the similarity between instances appropriately.
 For example, Euclidian Distance is a better metric for classifying handwritten digits based on pixel values, but it would prove to be a bad metric for calculating text similarity.
 Cosine Similarity would be a better metric for text similarity.
 Some commonly used distance metrics are:

-1. Minkowski Distance: This is a generalized distance metric that includes Manhattan (p=1), Euclidean (p=2) and Chebyshev (p=infinity) as special cases.
+1. Minkowski Distance: This is a generalized distance metric that includes Manhattan (p=1), Euclidean (p=2), and Chebyshev (p=infinity) as special cases.
 It is defined as:

 <img src="../assets/img/minkowski-distance.png" alt="Minkowski Distance">

 The choice of distance metric depends on the amount of penalty one wants to assign to differences in each dimension.
 If p is lower, say 1, then the metric is less sensitive to outliers and treats each dimension equally.
 If p is higher, say infinity, then it is sensitive to outliers in any single dimension.

-Consider a recommendation system with features such as number of pages read, time spent etc. Here, if a user read 100 pages vs 200 pages, it should not be penalized as heavily as spending 1 hour vs 10 hours.
+Consider a recommendation system with features such as number of pages read, time spent, etc. Here, if a user reads 100 pages vs 200 pages, it should not be penalized as heavily as spending 1 hour vs 10 hours.
 Manhattan distance (p=1) would be better.
 On the other hand, for classifying images where each pixel is equally important, Euclidean distance (p=2) would work better.
-Similary, chebeychev distance (p=infinity) can be used when one dimension is more important than others.
+Similarly, Chebyshev distance (p=infinity) can be used when one dimension is more important than others.
 For example, in medical diagnosis, a single severely abnormal symptom may be more significant than several marginally abnormal symptoms.

 2. Cosine Similarity: Cosine similarity measures the cosine of the angle between two vectors.
 It is a measure of orientation and not magnitude.
 Cosine similarity is commonly used as a similarity metric for text data.